IXI-Lab/lab-guides/MEMBER_HANDBOOK.md

 2. **Look for existing issues** that match what you want to work on
 3. **If no issue exists, create one:**
    - Click "New issue"
-   - Choose the appropriate template (🐞 Bug Report, ✨ Feature Request, etc.)
+   - Choose the appropriate template (Bug Report, Feature Request, etc.)
    - Fill out the template completely
    - Add relevant labels
    - Assign the issue to yourself